-Establishing a culture of wellness is beneficial on multiple levels:
+Creating a healthy workforce is beneficial on multiple levels:

 - It reinforces the importance of individual health and personal well-being for all employees while laying the foundation of community and positive social support.

 - It can work to achieve higher levels of productivity among your employees while also decreasing absences from work.

 - It can improve worker satisfaction and retention while also decreasing health care costs and preventable medical issues.

 Merely having a wellness program, however, is never enough.
 Your employees must know the program exists, see actual value in it, find it easy to participate and engage, and – above all – feel comfortable and ready to participate.

 How do you achieve this?
 Through a well-marketed wellness program.

 To achieve high engagement and, ultimately, a healthier, more successful culture and workforce, let’s talk about wellness program promotion and increasing employee participation.

 Before You Start: Are You Still Strong on The “Why” Behind Your Employee Wellness Program?

 When figuring out the best way to encourage and market your employee wellness program, it is imperative to implement a top-down approach.
 When management begins identifying the importance of a wellness program, the information doesn’t just become relevant.
 It becomes essential to all staff.